jellyjanney/jellyjanney/README.md

-## 👋 Hi, I'm [jellyjanney] ##
+## 👋 Hi, I'm jellyjanney ##
 Exprience in frontend development and design responsive website with HTML, CSS, JavaScript and jQuery language on Bootstrap, Yii2 and PHP other Framework.
+You can get to know me more by
 [The Portfolio](https://thejanney.my.canva.site/portfolio)
  and
 [The Resume](https://drive.google.com/file/d/1VnHQO3l_jmIOhUIwKBjAixDp4g3mbvKR/view)